cgeshan/Blocked/README.md

 # **Platforms**
 This is a cross-platform application which utilizes C++ 17 Standard specific features, CMake version 3.8 or newer, OpenGL, and wxWidgets.

+This game also uses the following libraries from [CaptainYS](https://github.com/captainys)

 # **Building**

 Instructions for building the application, please see [install.md](https://github.com/cgeshan/Blocked/blob/main/install.md).